MinaProtocol/mina/rfcs/0018-better-logging.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - How much work will the PPX be to create?
-Is there a way we can fully validate that a message only interpolates known values at any point in the context (perhaps by modeling metadata inheritence)?
+Is there a way we can fully validate that a message only interpolates known values at any point in the context (perhaps by modeling metadata inheritance)?
 - Is the filter language sufficient enough for our needs?